 Instructions

-- Heat 2 tablespoons of cooking oil in a large kawali (wok) or deep pan over medium-high heat (350°F/175°C).
-Gisa (sauté) the crushed garlic until light golden and fragrant, about 30 seconds.
-Add the chopped onions and bell peppers, continuing to sauté until the onions become translucent, about 1-2 minutes.
+- Heat oil in a large pan over medium-high heat.
+Cook garlic until light golden, about 30 seconds.
+Add onions and bell peppers, cook until onions are clear, about 1-2 minutes.

-- Add the sliced pork to the pan and season with 1 tablespoon of toyo (soy sauce).
-Igisa (stir-fry) for 5 minutes until the meat starts to brown.
-Pour in the remaining water and soy sauce, bringing the mixture to a boil.
-Lower the heat to medium (325°F/160°C) and let it simmer for 15-20 minutes, or until the pork becomes malaman (tender).
+- Add pork to the pan and add 1 tablespoon soy sauce.
+Cook for 5 minutes until meat starts to brown.
+Pour in water and remaining soy sauce, bring to a boil.
+Lower heat and let it simmer for 15-20 minutes until pork is tender.

-- Once the meat is tender, increase the heat back to medium-high.
-Add the carrots and potatoes first, letting them cook for 3 minutes.
-Add the broccoli, cauliflower, and Baguio beans next, cooking for another 2 minutes to maintain their crunch.
-These vegetables should be lutong-luto pero malutong pa (cooked but still crisp).
+- Turn heat back to medium-high.
+Add carrots and potatoes, cook for 3 minutes.
+Add broccoli, cauliflower, and Baguio beans, cook for 2 more minutes to keep them crispy.

-- Add the sliced liver and shrimp to the pan.
-Cook for 2 minutes until the shrimp turns pink and the liver is just cooked through.
-Add the snow peas and young corn.
-Slowly pour in your prepared cornstarch slurry while continuously stirring to achieve a smooth, thick sauce.
-Add the pre-boiled itlog ng pugo (quail eggs).
-Season with salt and pepper to taste.
+- Add liver and shrimp.
+Cook for 2 minutes until shrimp turns pink.
+Add snow peas and young corn.
+Slowly pour in your cornstarch mixture while stirring to make a smooth sauce.
+Add the boiled quail eggs.
+Add salt and pepper to taste.

 Tips from Lola's Kitchen